There are many interesting things to do in Sulawesi, here’s a list of my favourite ten.

 6. Relax at one of the many beaches

 Sulawesi has some pretty spectacular beaches.
 We had a chance to spend half a day at Tanjung Karang Beach (thanks to Prince John Dive Resort- unfortunately, it’s permanently closed now) – what a beautiful, quiet location.
 Cheeky Bintangs and cocktails started for us before 10am and it wasn’t easy to say goodbye.

 7. Go snorkelling (or diving)

-Apparently this area has some of the best diving and snorkeling in Indonesia.
+Apparently, this area has some of the best diving and snorkelling in Indonesia.
 I don’t feel comfortable in open water, so when we took a trip to Bunaken Marine Park I asked Juli & Sam to use my GoPro and capture some of the underwater world.
 They returned victorious, with photos and footage of a curious turtle.